JuliaPOMDP/POMDPSolve.jl/README.md

 policy = solve(solver, pomdp) # returns an AlphaVectorPolicy
 ```

-## Parameters:
+## Parameters

-Reference this package documentation for information on parameters.
+Reference this package documentation for information on parameters and parameter options for the solver.
+If the information cannot be found there, please refer to the JuliaPOMDP fork of pomdp-solve or the original pomdp-solve documentation.

 ## POMDPSolve_jll
 The supporting [POMDPSolve_jll](https://github.com/JuliaBinaryWrappers/POMDPSolve_jll.jl) package was created using [BinaryBuilder.jl](https://github.com/JuliaPackaging/BinaryBuilder.jl).
 The [build_tarballs.jl](https://github.com/JuliaPackaging/Yggdrasil/blob/master/P/POMDPSolve/build_tarballs.jl) script can be found on [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil/), the community build tree.
 To update and build new binaries: